etsi-ai/etsi-failprint/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, including when an individual is officially representing the ETNA community in public spaces.
+This Code of Conduct applies within all community spaces, including when an individual is officially representing the Et-si community in public spaces.
 Examples include using an official email address, posting on official social media accounts, or acting as an appointed representative at events.

 ## Reporting Violations